2 The Basics II: Accidentals and Beats

 Using the terms we learned, we can write sentences about the dynamics in Example 2.9.2:

 Based on the given dynamics, each change of dynamics would occur suddenly, or subito.
-For example, measures 11-12 would be forte until the final note, which is subito piano (suddenly soft).
+For example, mm.
+11-12 would be forte until the final note, which is subito piano (suddenly soft).
 The effect of subito piano has its own dynamics symbol: fp (abbreviation for forte-piano) or sfp (abbreviation for subito forte-piano).

 Example 2.9.3.
 Contrasting dynamics: Mozart,[15] The Magic Flute, Overture